12 Issues to Consider When Searching a Business Location

 - Zoning - Many cities have very strict zoning requirements.
 Make sure your business is even allowed there before you sign the lease!

 As you can see, a fully informed decision involves a fairly complex matrix of issues.
-Determine your priorities, keep an open mind about your options, do your research, and get ready to make one of the most important decisions about your business.
+Determine your priorities, keep an open mind about your options, do your research, and get ready to make one of the most important decisions you'll make for your business.